 Under Texas law, an order for child custody or visitation can be modified if:

-- The circumstances of the child or a parent have materially and substantially changed since the original order was entered; or
+- The circumstances of the child or a parent have materially and substantially changed since the original order was entered

-- The child is at least 12 years old and wants a change in custody; or
+- The child is at least 12 years old and wants a change in custody

-- If a parent is trying to modify a custody order within one year of their last order, the must also prove:
+If a parent is trying to modify a custody order within one year of their last order, they must also prove that:

-- that the child’s current environment may endanger the child’s physical health or significantly impair the child’s emotional development; or
+- The child’s current environment may endanger the child’s physical health or significantly impair the child’s emotional development

-- that the custodial parent is seeking the modification, and the modification would be in the child’s best interests, or
+- The custodial parent is seeking the modification, and the modification would be in the child’s best interests

-- that the custodial parent has voluntarily relinquished the custody and care of the child, and the modification would be in the child’s best interests.
+- The custodial parent has voluntarily relinquished the custody and care of the child, and the modification would be in the child’s best interests

-As a San Antonio custody lawyer, Rebecca J. Carrillo is experienced in modifying orders and can provide practical advice about your case during a consultation.
+As a San Antonio modification lawyer, Rebecca J. Carrillo is experienced in modifying orders and can provide practical advice about your case during a consultation.